 Due to the popularity of Holyoke’s watershed properties – according to the OSRP, people love them! – we frequently get calls and questions about the watershed properties and, oftentimes, people want to know about day-to-day management activities.
 The Holyoke Water Department has an existing Watershed Management Plan that specifically spells out what does, and does not, need a filing with the Conservation Commission.
 This is an interesting and educational document, and it is worth reading, as it will answer most questions about land management.

-The Holyoke Water Department’s Watershed Management Plan, excerpted
+The Holyoke Water Department’s Watershed Resource Protection Plan

 Living with Wildlife- Beavers in Massachusetts